COVID-19 lab leak theory: Political and government opinion

 An August 2021 interim report authored by the minority staff of the Republican members of the US House Foreign Affairs Committee said that a laboratory leak origin for SARS-CoV-2 was more likely than a natural one.
 The report alleged that SARS-CoV-2 emerged in humans as a result of gain-of-function research made on the RaTG13 virus, collected in a cave in Yunnan province in 2012, which was afterwards accidentally released some time before September 12, 2019, when the database of the Wuhan Institute of Virology went offline.
 The August 2021 report relies mostly on existing public evidence, combined with internal documents from the CCP from before and during the early days of the pandemic.

 The interim report was published coinciding with a joint investigation from ProPublica and Vanity Fair.
 Immediately following its publication, the report was heavily criticized by experts in diplomacy and the Chinese language for mistranslations and misinterpretations of Chinese documents.
-Bacteriologist and lab leak theory proponent Richard Ebright criticized the report for packaging pre-existing and previously examined evidence as new information.
+Molecular biologist and lab leak theory proponent Richard Ebright criticized the report for packaging pre-existing and previously examined evidence as new information.
 Evolutionary biologist Michael Worobey commented that the document seemed to be either "a cynical effort to try to win Republican votes" in the November 2022 midterm elections, or "a bunch of staffers with no ability to understand the science who stumbled across a bunch of misinformation and disinformation-filled tweets."
 Virologist Angela Rasmussen described the report as "an embarrassingly bad use of taxpayer money and resources."
 The final version of the report was released on April 18, 2023.
 The final version reiterated the interim position that the pandemic began in a laboratory incident in the fall of 2019, based on what it called a "preponderance of circumstantial evidence".